krishnamurthy-a/basic-rag-app/README.md

 ## How to run this application.
-1. Download and load the documents to the local vector store.
+1. Download the documents, generate embedding and persist it to the local vector store.
 Refer to the details in section - `Steps to start the Jupyter notebook to load documents to vector store`
 2. Start the chat application to chat with the LLM.
 Refer to the detail in section - `Steps to start the streamlit web application`